Privacy regulations

 The Brussels Health Network is responsible for consistent processing and the creation of the unique patient identifier required for the exchange of health data within the network.

 Participating in the Brussels Health Network is voluntary.
 As a result, the Brussels Health Network can never guarantee the exhaustive nature of the patient’s data.
-Publication of the SUMEHR (Summarised Emergency File) by the health professional (GP) is desirable, but not mandatory.
+Publication of the SUMEHR (Summarised Electronic Health Record) by the health professional (GP) is desirable, but not mandatory.

 These regulations pertain to all use of the Brussels Health Network, whether via the DPI, the DMI, the portal or the mobile application.